 Part X — Powers of appointment

-93. Disclaimer, etc., of powers
+93. Disclaimer etc. of powers

 A person to whom any power, whether coupled with an interest or not, is given may by deed disclaim, release or contract not to exercise the power, and after the disclaimer, release or contract is not capable of exercising or joining in the exercise of the power.

-94. Effect of disclaimer, etc.
+94. Effect of disclaimer etc.

 On such disclaimer, release or contract as is referred to in section 93 being effected, the power may be exercised by the other person or persons or the survivor or survivors of the other persons to whom the power is given unless the contrary is expressed in the instrument creating the power.